What is Peripheral Artery Disease?

 To see how plaque limits blood flow, view our interactive PAD library.

-First, plaque builds up enough to narrow an artery, which reduces blood flow.
+First, plaque builds up enough to narrow the lumen of an artery, which reduces blood flow.
 Next, if that plaque becomes brittle or inflamed, it may rupture.
 This causes a blood clot to form.
 A clot can further narrow the artery or completely block it.

-If the blockage remains in the peripheral arteries of the legs, it can cause pain, changes in skin color, difficulty walking and sores or ulcers.
+If the blockage remains in the peripheral arteries of the legs, it can cause pain when walking, changes in skin color, difficulty walking and sores or ulcers on the legs or feet.
 Total loss of blood flow to the legs and feet can cause gangrene and the loss of a limb.

-If the blockage occurs in a carotid artery, it can cause a stroke.
+If the blockage occurs in a carotid artery, located on each side of the neck, it can cause a stroke.

 Watch an atherosclerosis and PAD animation